awsdocs/aws-organizations-docs/doc_source/services-that-can-integrate-health.md

 For more information, see [Aggregating AWS Health events](https://docs.aws.amazon.com/health/latest/ug/aggregate-events.html) in the *AWS Health User Guide*\.

-Use the following information to help you to help you integrate AWS Health with AWS Organizations\.
+Use the following information to help you integrate AWS Health with AWS Organizations\.